top of page

 Our Fiscal Year runs June 1 through May 31, with new board members assuming their roles in June following the AGM election.

-Summer - board orientation, roles and responsibilities selected, annual budget drafted, annual society filings due, banking authorization changeover, festival planning and other projects begin.
+Summer: board orientation, roles and responsibilities selected, annual budget drafted, annual society filings due, banking authorization changeover happens, festival planning and other projects begin.

-Winter - marketing, ticket sales, production planning, seasonal staff most active, budget reforecast, annual theatre rental grant due.
+Winter: marketing, ticket sales launch, production planning, seasonal staff most active, budget re-forecast, annual theatre rental grant due.

-Spring - execution of events, gaming and liquor licensing, end of year wrap up, financial reports, tax remittance, AGM.
+Spring: execution of festival events, gaming and liquor licensing, end of year wrap up, financial reports, tax remittance, AGM.

 Q: What kind of time commitment would I expect as a Board member?

-A: Board meetings take place every two to three weeks in the summer and fall, with weekly meetings as the festival approaches in the winter and spring.
-Other work takes place between meetings - it is a busy schedule but rewarding!
+A: Board meetings take place every two to three weeks from summer until winter, with weekly meetings as the festival approaches in the spring.
+Other work takes place between meetings - it is a busy schedule, but rewarding!
 Board members are encouraged to exercise their existing skills and to take on projects that will teach them something they want to learn.

-While in-person meetings were the norm pre-COVID (with snacks!), we have embraced zoom as a convenient way to meet as a group, and we expect to decide as a team how to meet going forward to accommodate busy schedules.
+While in-person meetings were the norm pre-COVID (with snacks!), we have embraced Google Meet as a convenient way to meet as a group, and we expect to decide as a team how to meet going forward to accommodate busy schedules.

 Q: Can I still apply to perform in the Festival if I am on the Board?

-A: Board members must disclose any potential conflicts of interest, and there are policies ensuring compliance with BC Societies laws, which limit the number of board members who can receive remuneration from the VIBFA, including for performing in the festival.
-Should more Board members wish to apply to perform than allowed by the applicable law, there are policies to guide the Board in deciding which members can apply first.
+However, Board members must disclose any potential conflicts of interest, and there are policies ensuring compliance with BC Societies laws.
+This limits the number of board members who can receive remuneration from the VIBFA, including for performing in the festival.
+Should more Board members wish to apply to perform than allowed by the applicable policy, there are policies to guide the Board in deciding which members can apply first.
 Board members are expected to adhere to the organization’s Code of Conduct.

 Q: I’m not sure I have the right skills.
 What are you looking for?

-A: Members of the burlesque community and others who support burlesque, with a variety of backgrounds and skill sets, and who represent the broad range of identities in the burlesque community are encouraged to apply.
-Previous board experience or experience as a performer is not required.
+A: We are looking for members of the burlesque community and allies who support burlesque, with a variety of backgrounds and skill sets, and who represent the broad range of identities and experiences in the burlesque community.
+Previous board experience or experience as a performer are assets, but are not required.
 This is a great opportunity to serve the community and practice skills you already have or develop new ones, network with international burlesque artists and producers, and develop close working relationships with colleagues.

 Specific skill sets that are always welcome: